 - Vrbo owners can ask their guests to give back the property clean minimally.
 “This includes running the dishwasher, putting out the trash, or leaving all used linen in one area.
 The platform offers guidelines on how hosts can clean specific rooms in their properties.”

-Airbnb vs Vrbo: Which One to Choose?
+Vrbo vs Airbnb: Which One to Choose?

 If you want to list a full house with a strict cancellation policy on Airbnb, it makes more sense to put it on Vrbo.
 People searching on Vrbo might be more suitable as potential customers for you in this scenario.
-However, Airbnb may give you a wider range of audience and more flexible policies in privacy levels, favoured more by travellers.
+However, Airbnb may give you a wider range of audiences and more flexible policies in privacy levels, favoured more by travellers.

 Choosing between Airbnb and Vrbo also depends on the region your properties are located.
 There are local regulations in some places that restrict listing on OTAs.
 Sometimes, the power of each platform varies from one region to another.
-In some areas in the world, Airbnb is better known and offers many more listings.
+In some areas of the world, Airbnb is better known and offers many more listings.
 Your properties get more exposure and coverage, although offered in a more competitive market.

 Hosts at Airbnb Community have found Vrbo reservations longer, booked earlier, and with better guests.

 Some owners believe that Airbnb is a good opportunity for beginning your vacation rental business, and as your business grows, you may also list them on Vrbo.